pvishen/Dog-Breed-Classification/README.md

 # Dog-Breed-Classification

-Predicting the breed of a dog in an image.
+Predicting the breed of a dog in an image using TensorFlow.